Monday, July 25, 2011

 25.07.11.
 Steel mesh fence cordon, orange skip.
 Snowy Durham St Sth view, DTZ bldg demolition site, post June 13 quake

-Lichfield St: Steel mesh fence cordon sign:
+Lichfield St: A steel-mesh-fence-cordon sign:

 doctors